-This technique only applies when using 2 strands of thread and involves placing your needle between the 2 strands of thread before pushing the needle down though the hole.
-This helps the 2 strands lie flat next to each other, rather than twisting together and this gives a neater finish to the stitch.
+This technique is used to help multiple thread strands lie flat next to each other, rather than twisting together and this gives a neater finish to the stitch.

 You can do this on both the top and bottom arms of your stitch or just the top arm.

 I almost always railroad all the top arms of my stitches as I feel it does look neater.
 If I am stitching on dark fabric with a light thread or with a thread that is feeling a bit 'thin' then I will railroad both arms because this helps to improve the coverage and stop the fabric showing through.

 I have lots more in-depth information on railroading in How to Railroad Cross Stitch, which includes step by step tutorials on how to do it.